Chinhoyi: Overview

 Chinhoyi is the provincial capital of Mashonaland West Province, one of the ten administrative provinces in Zimbabwe.
 It is also the district headquarters of Makonde District, one of the six districts in the province.

 This is a college town, hosting two of the country's major universities; Chinhoyi University of Technology (CUT) and Zimbabwe Open University (ZOU).
 The principal secondary schools in Chinhoyi include the three government high schools; Chinhoyi High School, Chemagamba High School and Nemakonde High School, together with the private high school Lomagundi College.

 Chinhoyi houses Chinhoyi Provincial Hospital, the largest and most modern referral hospital in Mashonaland West Province.
 Some of the hotels in town include Chinhoyi Hotel in the center, the Orange Grove Motel about 1 km northwest of town on the road to Karoi and the Caves Motel, located about 8 km northwest of town next to the Chinhoyi caves.
 Tourist attractions in Chinhoyi include the Chinhoyi Caves in Chinhoyi Caves National Park.

 History

 The town was established as Sinoia in 1906, as a group settlement scheme by a wealthy Italian, Lieutenant Margherito Guidotti.
 He encouraged ten Italian families to settle here.
-The Second Chimurenga War (War of Liberation) started in this town in the area occupied by the Chinhoyi Provincial Hospital.
+The Rhodesian Bush War started in this town in the area occupied by the Chinhoyi Provincial Hospital.
 The name Sinoria derives from Tjinoyi, a Lozwi/Rozwi Chief who is believed to have been a son of Lukuluba (corrupted to Mukuruva by the Zezuru), who was the third son of Emperor Netjasike.
 The Kalanga (Lozwi/Rozwi name) was changed to Sinoia by the white settlers and later Chinhoyi by the Zezuru.